GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/devtools/index.md

 There are several ways to display content in a sidebar pane:

-- HTML content.
-Call [`setPage`][api-panels-setpane] to specify an HTML page to display in the pane.
+- HTML content: Call [`setPage()`][api-panels-setpane] to specify an HTML page to display in the pane.
-- JSON data.
-Pass a JSON object to [`setObject`][api-panels-setobject].
+- JSON data: Pass a JSON object to [`setObject()`][api-panels-setobject].
-- JavaScript expression.
-Pass an expression to [`setExpression`][api-panels-setexpression].
-DevTools evaluates the expression in the context of the inspected page, and displays the return value.
+- JavaScript expression: Pass an expression to [`setExpression()`][api-panels-setexpression].
+DevTools evaluates the expression in the context of the inspected page, then displays the return value.

-For both `setObject` and `setExpression`, the pane displays the value as it would appear in the DevTools console.
-However, `setExpression` lets you display DOM elements and arbitrary JavaScript objects, while `setObject` only supports JSON objects.
+For both `setObject()` and `setExpression()`, the pane displays the value as it would appear in the DevTools console.
+However, `setExpression()` lets you display DOM elements and arbitrary JavaScript objects, while `setObject()` only supports JSON objects.

-## Communicating between extension components {: #solutions }
+## Communicate between extension components {: #solutions }

-The following sections describe some typical scenarios for communicating between the different components of a DevTools extension.
+The following sections describe some helpful ways to allow DevTools extension components to communicate with each other.

-### Injecting a content script {: #injecting }
+### Inject a content script {: #injecting }

 The DevTools page can't call [`scripting.executeScript()`][api-scripting-executescript] directly.
-To inject a content script from the DevTools page, you must retrieve the ID of the inspected window's tab using the [`inspectedWindow.tabId`][api-inspectedwindow-tabid] property and send a message to the background page.
-From the background page, call [`scripting.executeScript`][api-scripting-executescript] to inject the script.
+To inject a content script from the DevTools page, you must retrieve the inspected window's tab ID using the [`inspectedWindow.tabId`][api-inspectedwindow-tabid] property and send a message to the background page.
+From the background page, call [`scripting.executeScript()`][api-scripting-executescript] to inject the script.

-{% Aside %}

-If a content script has already been injected, you can add additional context scripts using the `eval()` method.
-See [Passing the Selected Element to a Content Script][header-selected-element] for more information.

-{% endAside %}

 The following code snippets show how to inject a content script using `executeScript`.